 Bail to be Granted When Speedy Trial Cannot be Conducted: Supreme Court

-Supreme Court of India increasingly stresses the right to a speedy trial (under Article 21) as a ground for bail, even with restrictions imposed in Prevention of Money-Laundering Act, 2002 (PMLA), especially if trials are delayed.
+Supreme Court of India underscores the right to speedy trial under Article 21 as a ground for bail when trials get unduly delayed, despite having stringent restrictions for bail in the Prevention of Money-Laundering Act, 2002 (PMLA).

 Precedents in Granting of Bail in PMLA